hapijs/hapi.dev/static/lib/tutorials/en_US/auth.md

 The next property is `redirectTo`.
 This will tell the server where to redirect to if an unauthenticated user tries to access a resource that requires authentication.

-The last property is the `validateFunc` function.
-The `validateFunc` validates that a current cookie is still valid.
+The last property is the `validate` function, which validates that a current cookie is still valid.
 For example, if a user authenticates themselves successfully, receives a cookie, and then leaves the site.
-Once they return, the `validateFunc` will check if their current cookie is still valid.
+Once they return, the `validate` function will check if their current cookie is still valid.

 You setup the default strategy by calling `server.auth.default('session')`.
 This will set the default auth strategy for all routes.